AVSystem/developer-zone/docs/Azure_IoT_Integration_Guide/Azure_IoT_Hub_integration/Perform_Execute.md

 # Perform LwM2M EXECUTE

-This section describes how to perform a LwM2M WRITE operation in your Azure IoT Hub.
+This section describes how to perform a LwM2M EXECUTE operation in your Azure IoT Hub.

-A WRITE operation lets you change the current value on the given [data model](https://iotdevzone.avsystem.com/docs/Azure_IoT_Integration_Guide/Concepts/LwM2M_mappings_Hub/) component: object, object instance, and resource.
+An EXECUTE operation lets you perform operations on IoT devices such as a reboot or a firmware upgrade, only on individual resources.

 In this section, you learn how to:

-  * Perform WRITE on resources
+  * Perform EXECUTE
-  * Check for the reported value changes in resources

 ## Prerequisites